JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

   - May also entail replacing specific types with generic types `'a` or functor parameter types `t`, `elt` etc

 #### Hide it behind an interface
-  - If a function is an auxiliary function to another function, define it in the body of the latter.
+  - If a function is an auxiliary function to only one other function, define it in the body of the latter.
+     - i.e. `let f x = let aux y = ..aux body.. in .. f body ..`
-  - If a function is not local to a single function but is not used outside its module, leave it out of the module type which will hide it to module users
+  - If a function is not local to a single function but is not used outside its module, leave it out of the module type (usually `.mli` file) which will hide it to module users
   - Make a new module for a new data type, include operations on the type (only) in it
      - This is not just for generic data structures lke `Map`/`Set`, it is for app-specific data structures
+     - Example: `ChessBoard` is a nontrivial data type for a chess game, make it its own module
   - Hide types `t` in module types if users don't need to see the details
     - But, open it up if needed for e.g. testing
-  - Write specifications (preconditions, postconditions, invariants)
-    - Users can then program to the spec., not the implementation
-  - Replace imperative code with an equivalent functional implementation which has a clearer interface
+  - Replace imperative code with an equivalent functional implementation with a clearer interface

 #### Have a focus of responsibility
   - Each function and module should have a clear focus that can be summarized in a sentence
   - Divide one function/module into two if it is doing two different things
   - A module should have a very clear focus of responsibility
     - Don't add random stuff to module if it doesn't fit with it's summary purpose
-    - If you need more in an existing module, make a new one and `include` the old one
+    - If you need more from an existing module, make a new one and `include` the old one
-      - Don't just put the new additional functions in some random user-module

 #### Concision

+(Some of this was already covered in the [FPSE Style Guide](../style-guide.md))

   - **Combinize**: replace recursion with `map`s, `fold`s and the like
     - and, for your own data structures write your own combinators and then use in place of `rec`
   - Use advanced pattern matching (`as`, `with`, deep patterns, partial record patterns, `_`, etc)
-  - Use `|>` in place of call sequences, use `@@` in place of parentheses
+  - Use `|>` in place of call sequences, and make your functions amenable to piping
+    - Make sure to have the underlying pipe-type be the *first* unnamed parameter
+    - Core solution: name most of the parameters in `List` etc (but not the list)
+  - Use `@@` in place of parentheses
   - Inline simple `let` definitions to make code read as a concise sentence
     - Also a small function called only once or twice may read better inlined
     - Conversely, make more `let` definitions if the code is too convoluted
-  - Avoid `long_variable_names_containing_too_much_detail`
-    - Conversely, don't use `x` `f` etc unless it is very local (in which case it is preferred)
-    - Variables tend to have more local scope in FP compared to OO, shorter is better in FP
-    - Declared function names on the other hand can be longer since their scope is broader
-    - The general principle is there is a spectrum of local to global
-      - The more local the shorter the name, the more global the longer the name

 ## Efficiency